jtoxopeus/jumping-worm-cold-tolerance/README.md

 #NDead:                    Number of worms that were dead after chilling for the indicated duration<br>
 #PAlive:                   Proportion of worms that were alive after chilling for the indicated duration<br>
 #SEP:                      Standard error of proportion of living worms<br>

+## CTmin.csv

+We exposed each worm to a gradual temperature decrease and recorded the CTmin (Critical Thermal Minimum): the tempreature at which voluntary movement ceased.

+VARIABLE:                  DESCRIPTION <br>
+#Date Collected:           Date of field collection in dd-mmm-yy format<br>
+#Date Expt:                Date of of the experiment (cold exposure) in dd-mmm-yy format<br>
+#Treatment:                Whether worms were summer-acclimated or fall-acclimated prior to the cold shock<br>
+#CTmin:                    Temperature (in °C) at which CTmin occurred<br>
+#Mass:                     Mass (in grams) of each worm<br>